pfheatwole/thesis/source/introduction.rst

 A *wind field* refers to the detailed variations of local air currents at each point in a region.
 Each point in the wind field has specific *wind velocity*, also known as a *wind vector*.
-In this paper the terms are considered interchangeable, but in aeronautics literature the term *wind vector* often refers to only the lateral motion of the air (comprised of wind speed and horizontal wind direction).
+It is important to note that in this paper the terms are considered interchangeable, but in aeronautics literature the term *wind vector* often refers to only the lateral motion of the air (comprised of wind speed and horizontal wind direction).

 ..
+What wind fields are paragliding pilots interested in?
 Where do they occur?

 * [[Define *atmospheric boundary layer* here?
 It's where paragliding occurs.]]